 SAEFVIC (Surveillance of Adverse Events Following Vaccination In the Community) is a public health partnership initiative of the Victorian Immunisation Program funded by the Department of Health, Victoria.
-It was established in 2007 and is based at the Murdoch Children's Research Institute.
+It was established in 2007 and now comprises of two units at two sites:

-SAEFVIC is a vaccine safety service and clinical immunisation research team, focusing on adverse events following immunisation (AEFI), vaccine-preventable disease research as well as immunisation education.
+SAEFVIC is a vaccine safety service and clinical immunisation research team, focusing on vaccine safety and surveillance.
+This includes management of adverse events following immunisation (AEFI), vaccine-preventable disease research and immunisation education.

-The initiative is a national leader in vaccine safety, with the SAEFVIC team comprising of immunisation nurses, administrative staff, an epidemiologist, data manager, research staff and clinicians.
+SAEFVIC is a national leader in vaccine safety.
+The team comprises of immunisation nurses, administrative staff, research staff, an epidemiologist, statistician, data manager and clinicians.
 It is a specialist vaccine safety service that helps immunisation providers report and manage both children and adults who have had an AEFI.
-Our clinical services are based at The Royal Children's Hospital (Parkville) and Monash Health (Clayton) It also provides regional clinical support via TeleHealth.
-Any trends in reports are notified and investigated quickly in close liaison with Victorian and National Health Authorities.
+Our Outpatient clinics are based at The Royal Children's Hospital (Parkville) and Monash Health (Clayton).
+SAEFVIC also provides regional clinical support via TeleHealth.
+Any trends in reports are notified and investigated quickly in close liaison with Victorian and national health authorities, such as the Therapeutic Goods Adminsitration

 The Melbourne Vaccine Education Centre (MVEC)